 • Caregiver support

-6. Home health aide services
+Home health aide services (covered only alongside skilled care)

 Provided by a certified home health aide under RN supervision.
 Includes: